OKLAB2016/parse-and-unite/README.md

 #### xlsx for each pep.xml file:
-<file-name>_out.xlsx
+file-name_out.xlsx
-these are the uniqe summery for each file individually
+These are the uniqe summery for each file individually

 #### outPSM file:
-   informative table for psm level features (unite all samples in a single file)
+   Informative table for PSM level features (unite all samples in a single file)

  #### united file:
-   informative table for peptive level features (unite all samples in a single file)
+   Informative table for peptive level features (unite all samples in a single file)

  ##### ratio calculation and column explentations:
-   peak area was callculated by quantifying and summing all the PSMs peak areas, in case of isotopic labels the united file contains "ratio" column, which the divition product of the light/ heavy areas.
+   Peak area was callculated by quantifying and summing all the PSMs peak areas, in case of isotopic labels the united file contains "ratio" column, which is the divition product of the light/ heavy areas.
    (modifications included in the peak are sum: oxidation (M) , alkylation (C))

+#### for any issue please contact me : glory.abr@gmail.com